firemodels/bot/Bundlebot/README.md

 #  Building Bundles

-Preliminary notes on building bundles.

 This directory contains scripts for building FDS/Smokeview installation files or bundles for Windows, Linux and OSX (Mac) computers.
-Bundles are built nightly whenever firebot passes and whenever FDS and Smokeview is released.
+Bundles are built nightly using the fds and smv revisions from the latest firebot pass.
+Bundles are also built whenever FDS and Smokeview are released.
 Building a bundle consists of three steps:
   1. run firebot to generate FDS manuals,
   2. run smokebot to generate Smokeview manuals
-  3. assemble applications, example files and guides to generate the bundles.
+  3. assemble applications, example files and manuals to generate the bundles.
 These steps are outlined in more detail below.

 ### Bundling Steps